 In practice, it is applied to most imported fireworks.
 The default system may also be used at HSE's discretion for fireworks manufactured, assembled or modified in Great Britain.

-The default list does not replace the requirement for HSE to classify all individual fireworks, and should not be used as a basis for 'self classification'.
+The default system does not replace the requirement for all fireworks to have been classified by the Competent Authority of a Contracting Party to ADR, and should not be interpreted or used as a basis for 'self-classification'.

-Classification by default may be claimed where test results are not available or where no satisfactory documentary evidence of classification in the country of manufacture can be obtained.
+Classification by the default system may be claimed where test results are not available or where no satisfactory documentary evidence of classification in the country of manufacture can be obtained.

 Classification assigned on the basis of test results will take precedence over classification assigned under the default system.